-Leslie Griffin is a Principal Civil Engineer based in Georgia with more than 17 years of experience focused on the design and construction of large, multi-disciplinary projects involving waste containment, civil and infrastructure design, and site remediation across the United States and in Africa.
+Leslie Griffin is a Senior Principal Civil Engineer based in Georgia with more than 20 years of experience focused on the design and construction of large, multi-disciplinary projects involving waste containment, civil and infrastructure design, and site remediation across the United States and in Africa.

-Building upon her early successes at Geosyntec, Leslie is a senior project manager and client service manager for the design of a proposed on-site disposal cell at the DOE's Portsmouth Gaseous Diffusion Plant, also in Ohio.
+Building upon her early successes at Geosyntec, Leslie is a senior project manager and client service manager for the design and construction of the on-site disposal cell at the DOE's Portsmouth Gaseous Diffusion Plant, also in Ohio.
 She regularly assists her clients in planning and developing delivery strategies to meet their project schedules and budget.
 She also prepares design reports, permit applications, construction drawings, technical specifications, and operations and maintenance plans for various types of systems.